Jaland/jaland.github.io/_posts/2022-12-11-godot-quarkus-deployment.md

 ---
 layout: post
 title:  "Creating a Lobby System using Godot and Quarkus"
-tags: github-ci github ci digital-ocean
+tags: github-ci github ci/cd godot quarkus gitops digital ocean
-category: ci
+category: godot
 ---

 # Introduction

 ## Quick Background on My Choices

-I want to write a real quick (ok not that quick) background on what inspired me to create this post feel free to skip my feelings won't be hurt (too much).
+I want to write a real quick (ok not that quick) background on what inspired me to create and document this process.
+Feel free to skip ahead to the [Architectures section](#architectures), my feelings won't be hurt... too much.

 Originally, I wanted to create a simple multiplayer game that was basically a clone of the [Secret Hitler boardgame](https://boardgamegeek.com/boardgame/188834/secret-hitler)(great game).
 A friend and I actually did create one using NodeJS and Spring but I wanted to update it to be a little more gamey and have some nicer transactions and animations.
 And I still wanted to be able to deploy my application to a server that was accessible using a normal browser, so I could play with my friends and they would not have to download anything.